Access to children

 Please contact the office if you need to purchase uniform items.
 A price list can be found on the 'Forms and Documents' page.

 A volunteer who is working in rooms or around the School must sign in for Insurance and Security purposes.
-Classroom volunteers and parents/carers who are working in our school or with our students require a Working with Vulnerable Persons Card and must sign in and out at the front office and wear a badge at all times.
+Classroom volunteers and parents/carers who are working in our school or with our students require a Working with Vulnerable Persons Card and must sign in and out at the front office.
 All volunteers must also read the EDPS Volunteer and Visitor Policy the first time they visit the school.
 A copy is available on the 'Forms and Documents' page.

 Water and Snack Break